 Ruined parts of a hard drive are called bad sectors, and CHKDSK can detect them with a disk scan.
 CHKDSK will then attempt to fix the bad sectors so they’re usable again, potentially recovering the data in the process.

 A disk with red segments representing bad sectors (above) and an organized disk (below).

-Here are the ways data gets corrupted:
+Here are the ways data can get corrupted:

 Hard bad sectors occur when the media is physically damaged, like when a speck of dust lands on the disk or the read/write head makes contact and ruins the surface.

 Soft bad sectors are when malware or an improper shutdown confuses the disk drive.
 From that point on, the computer remembers that this data wasn't verifiable and marks it as a bad sector.
 You lose disk space and possibly even the file that didn't get written correctly.

 How to prevent corrupted data

 An increasing number of bad sectors means your hard drive is about to fail.
 Back up your data immediately to avoid losing it, and get a new hard drive.
 In the meantime, run CHKDSK regularly to keep your PC running as fast and smoothly as possible, and tune up Windows 10 when you can.